singhalyogesh/mobile-web-verification/README.md

 - 200 OK
 - 401 Unauthorized - **If your credentials are not valid**
 - 5xx Server error - **Any other error**

+Please note, in case the user doesn't shares his truecaller profile ( user dismissed the profile dialog by pressing the back button ), you'll receive a user reject error response on your callback endpoint.
+The sample format for the same would look as below -

+{"requestId":"WZqlS6PqY0ycO3mKlEuI=","status":"user_rejected"}

 ## Guidelines for the Callback URL